 Put simply, here are examples of rules you could set up:

 You could even go into more sophisticated setups using velocity rules, for instance.
-If a user email appears on a data breach, logs into their account and makes a password reset request within a short timeframe: does it mean they are legitimate user worried about their accounts?
+If a user email appears on a data breach, logs into their account, and makes a password reset request within a short timeframe: does it mean they are legitimate users worried about their accounts?
 Or an opportunistic fraudster?

 Only a previously installed device fingerprinting solution will help complete the full picture to reduce customer insult rate and improve security.

-In conclusion, you can see how a data breach can be a boon for fraud managers.
+In conclusion, you can see how checking for a data breach can be a boon for fraud managers.
 It may seem counterintuitive, but sometimes, the work of cybercriminals can actually be employed against them.

 Of course, this is just one weapon in your email profiling arsenal.
 You’ll also need to complete the picture using every tool at your disposal, such as IP analysis, device fingerprinting, and ideally custom rules specific to your industry.